 Q: What options are open to a patent owner seeking to enforce its rights in your jurisdiction?

-According to Swiss law, if a patent is being infringed the patent owner is entitled to stop activities such as the advertising, selling, manufacturing or importing of infringing goods.
+According to Swiss law, if a patent is being infringed the patent owner is entitled to stop activities such as the advertising, selling or manufacturing, the exporting or importing of infringing goods.
 In addition, such goods can be seized and destroyed.
 Moreover, the patent owner is entitled to financial compensation.

 In general, the first step in infringement proceedings is for the rights holder to send out a cease and desist letter.
 Such letter is subject to no formalities.
 The costs of a warning letter are not claimed from the potential infringer and there is no legal requirement to send a cease and desist letter.